johnrathgeber/imo-problem-formalization/README.md

 where the last equality holds because each prime in $x$'s factorization does not appear in $n_j$'s factorization, so $x$ and $n_j$ are coprime, and similarly for $x^2$ and $n_j^2$.
 This concludes the proof of sufficiency.

-Since we have proven both necessity and sufficiency, we know
+Since we have proven both necessity and sufficiency, we know for any positive integer $k$,

 $$k \equiv 1 \pmod{2} \iff \exists n > 0, \frac{d(n^2)}{d(n)} = k$$